 - 1. Please note the map examination penalty noted above.
-Note, as well, that there are severe penalties for missing the deadline of the term paper (it must be turned in at the beginning of the session indicated; if it is turned in during the session, it is penalized a half grade; if it is turned in within the twenty-four hour period following the deadline, it is penalized a full grade; if it is turned in within the second twenty-four hour period, it is penalized two full grades; and so on).
-"Turned in" means delivered by hand as hard copy; email attachments will not be graded, although they may be considered as proof of completion in a documented emergency situation to avoid the late penalty.
-Students who must turn in their papers late are responsible for having it signed in at the time and date of submission by one of the staff of the Department of History office. - 2.
+Note, as well, that there are severe penalties for missing the deadline of the term paper (it must be submitted at the beginning of the session indicated; if it is turned in during the session, it is penalized a third of a grade (e.g., if you would have earned an A+, you earn an A, instead; an A becomes an A-, and so on); if it is turned in after the session but within the twenty-four hour period following the deadline, it is penalized a full grade; if it is turned in within the second twenty-four hour period, it is penalized two full grades; and so on (e.g., your A+ becomes a B+, then a C+, and so on).
+"Turned in" means delivered by hand as hard copy; email attachments will not be graded, although they may be considered as proof of the time and date of the paper's submission and penalty level.
+Students who send an email attachment to prove the time and date of submission are still responsible for submitting the hard copy to the instructor as soon as possible. - 2.
 All components of the course must be submitted to the instructor and a grade for each component recorded by the instructor in order to earn a course grade.
-Thus, students who have completed everything else but do not have a recorded grade for the map examination, or for the midterm, or for the final examinations, or for the term paper will fail the course. - 3.
-As life has been arranged so that unexpected catastrophes occur for which even the prudent and virtuous student cannot prepare, the instructor will be willing to review student petitions for a waiver of penalty (or lessening of penalty).
-Such waivers will be granted at the discretion of the instructor, and are most likely to be granted in those cases in which the instructor deems that the catastrophe is credible and reliably documented. - 4.
-There is no extra credit option or possibility in this course. - 5.
+Thus, students who have completed everything else but do not have a recorded grade for, say, the midterm, will fail the course. - 3.
 The instructor will not tolerate cheating.
 The instructor will not tolerate plagiarism (the use of others' materials without appropriate citation, credit, or permission).
-A student guilty of either will fail the course and the matter will be referred to, and recorded by, the appropriate university authority. - 6.
-The instructor does not keep records of attendance.
-It is his assumption that adults are the best judges their best interest in this regard. - 7.
-Students requesting classroom accommodation because of a disability must first register with the Dean of Students' Office.
-That office will provide documentation to the student who must then provide that same documentation to the instructor (hard copy) when requesting the appropriate accommodation.
+A student guilty of either will fail the course and the matter will be referred to, and recorded by, the appropriate university authority.
+Please see the university's policies in this regard, below. - 4.
+Class attendance and make-up policy: The instructor does not keep records of attendance or penalize students who do not attend.
+It is his assumption that adults are the best judges their interest in this regard, and students missing lectures never do well in the examinations. - 5.
+As life has been arranged so that unexpected catastrophes occur for which even the prudent and virtuous student cannot prepare, the instructor will be willing to review student petitions for a make-up examination or a waiver of penalty (or lessening of penalty) in regard to late assignments.
+Such waivers will be granted at the discretion of the instructor, and are most likely to be granted in those cases in which the instructor deems that the catastrophe is credible and reliably documented.
+There is no extra credit option or possibility in this course. - 6.
+Disability accommodation: Students requesting classroom accommodation because of a disability must first register with the Dean of Students' Office: Disability Resource Center (352-392-8565, www.dso.ufl.edu/drc/).

+That office will provide documentation to the student who must then provide that same documentation to the instructor when requesting the appropriate accommodation.

-The instructor is obliged to provide other information in regard to taking the course, information on grading, the honor code, and evaluation of the instructor.
-Here is that information:
+The instructor is obliged to provide other information in regard to taking the course -- information on grading, cheating, and evaluation of the instructor.